frgfm/tech-brewing/_posts/2022-05-27-laptop-selection.md

 - don't take the pre-installed tools as fixed (web browser, media player, etc.)
 - upgrading sofware

+[^1]:both serve the same function.
+But external drives are usually used for backups and extra file storage, while internal ones, on top of static files, also hold your operating system files (e.g. Windows, MAC, Ubuntu, etc.).
-[^1]:some manufacturers, like Apple, don't let people easily tweak the interior or their laptops.
+[^2]:some manufacturers, like Apple, don't let people easily tweak the interior or their laptops.
-[^2]:I would be using it for Deep Learning more specifically.
+[^3]:I would be using it for Deep Learning more specifically.
-[^3]:corresponds to 1920 by 1080 pixels, also called FHD (Full High Definition).
+[^4]:corresponds to 1920 by 1080 pixels, also called FHD (Full High Definition).